 If you had to give one piece of advice for aspiring startups looking to innovate in the insurance industry, what would it be?

-There are so many pain points in the insurance ecosystem, on different insurance products end-to-end processes, as well as many angles to innovate.
+There are so many pain points in the insurance digital distribution ecosystem, on different insurance products end-to-end processes, as well as many angles to innovate.
 We do suggest spending time to drill down any untapped aspects, rather than trying to imitate and copy those proven models in the market.